 Half an hour later, just as dusk was falling, our quiet little nook was hit by a south-westerly squall.

 A south-westerly!
 In the upper reaches of this high-walled corridor!

 It can only have been a local effect, but the question was, would it last?

 Within two minutes, while we dithered, the wind reached force six and the sea around us began to roll.
 The boat began to pitch up and down.
 We were so close to the shore that if the anchor budged or the bow-lines parted we wouldn’t stand a chance of keeping her off the rocks.
 We had to get out.
 Fast!

-Caesar and Roxanne leapt into the dinghy.
+Caesar and Tania leapt into the dinghy.
 I was for dropping the shore lines and fetching them on the following day, but there was no time to argue about it.
 How suddenly this millpond had become a dangerous sea!
-Half an hour before, it had been almost like a mirror; now, Roxanne struggled to get ashore.
+Half an hour before, it had been almost like a mirror; now, Tania struggled to get ashore.
 Once she was on the beach the stern lines were easily reached, and as soon as they were loose I began hauling them in.